Dental Assistant Certification & Registration - CDA, RDA (AMT), NELDA

 The Certified Dental Assistant (CDA) exam administered by DANB has three components: general chairside assisting (GC), radiation health and safety (RHS), and infection control (ICE).
 An outline of each exam is provided on the DANB website, as well as information on the DALE (Dental Auxiliary Learning and Education) foundation review courses and practice tests and tips on exam preparation.

-There are three pathways to become eligible for the CDA exam:
+There are three pathways to becoming eligible for the CDA exam:

 - The first requires applicants to have graduated from a CODA-accredited dental assisting program, and be in possession of a current CPR certification from a DANB-approved provider.
 (CODA is the Commission on Dental Accreditation.)